cotes2020/jekyll-theme-chirpy/_posts/31Linux/CentOS8/2020-07-16-Install-NFS-Server-in-CentOS8.md

 `exportfs` update and maintains a table of exports in server.

 table path: /var/lib/nfs/etab
-table holds the run time conifguration of exports
+table holds the run time configuration of exports

 host: